Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 Making the User Event Ratio too high is one way that control tasks can be slowed down past their target `TASK_CONTROLLER_UPDATES_PER_SEC`.

-## Experiment 2 - Multiple sensor samples per control task
+## Experiment 2 - Ratio is too small

 By decreasing the User Event Ratio, we can cause multiple sensor samples to occur before one cycle of the control task.
+This causes a race condition and can lead to inconsistent sensor staleness times.

 Let's set the User Event Ratio to `1`.